-3. How can lower back pain affect me?
+How can lower back pain affect me?

-The effects of low back pain can be psychological as well as physical, especially if the pain becomes chronic.
-Sleep often becomes disrupted and people with pain often begin neglecting their hobbies, social activities and exercise routines due to a fear of pain.
+The effects of low back pain can be psychological and physical, especially if the pain becomes chronic.
+Sleep often becomes disrupted, and people with pain often begin neglecting their hobbies, social activities, and exercise routines due to a fear of pain.
 For these reasons, depression is common in people with chronic low back pain.
-There are several ways to cope with the emotional problems of chronic pain.
-One low back pain tip to ward off depression is to avoid isolating yourself.
-Another low back pain tip to fight depression is to try to spend some time outside every day.
-Low back pain tips from others who have suffered from the problem can help you as well.
+However, there are several ways to cope with the emotional problems of chronic pain.
+One of the methods to ward off depression if you experience low back pain is to avoid isolating yourself.
+Another way to fight depression is spending some time outside every day.
+Low back pain tips from others who have suffered from the problem can also help you.

-One of the best low back pain tips for prevention is to pursue a healthy, balanced lifestyle.
-The choices we make have the great impact on how well we can cope with injury and pain.
+One of the best lower back pain prevention methods is to pursue a healthy, balanced lifestyle.
+Our choices significantly impact how well we can cope with injury and pain.
 One research study indicated that low back pain was more common in people who rated their lifestyle and health status as only “poor to fair.”

-- Best low back pain tips 1: Avoid repetitive bending and lifting
+- Avoid repetitive bending and lifting

-Another one of the best low back pain tips is to maintain a strong core.
+Another lower back pain prevention method is maintaining a strong core.
 When your abdominal muscles are not strong, even a simple movement can result in a back injury.
-The spine needs a strong core to prevent stress on the vertebrae.
-A physical therapist can help you in working out an exercise program to build your core strength without injuring your back.
-Asking your physician for a referral to a physical therapist may be a good low back pain tip you can use.
+In addition, the spine needs a strong core to prevent stress on the vertebrae.
+A physical therapist can help you work out an exercise program to build your core strength without injuring your back.
+Asking your physician for a referral to a physical therapist may be beneficial.

-If you have low back pain that is persistent, the first low back pain tip you need to take is to see your doctor.
-A doctor can help you find the cause of your pain and can provide options for treatment that may include medications, physical therapy, injections or a referral to a specialist.
-Most often, treatments that are the least invasive will be tried first.
+If you have low back pain that is persistent, the first thing you need to do is to see your doctor.
+A doctor can help you find the cause of your pain and provide lower back pain treatment options that may include medications, physical therapy, injections, or a referral to a specialist.
+Most often, lower back pain treatments that are the least invasive will be tried first.

-Surgery for low back pain is usually only recommended in serious and severe cases.
-Most research has shown that it helps to stay active following an injury, so a good low back pain tip is to avoid bed rest.
-Remaining as active as possible keeps your blood flowing and available to the area that needs to heal and it helps keeps your muscles from growing weak.
-Try to find activities that don’t cause increased pain and, of course, another good low back pain tip you need to take is don’t force yourself to exercise when you are having an episode of intense pain.
+Surgery for low back pain is usually only recommended in severe cases.
+Most research has shown that it helps stay active following an injury, so it is beneficial to avoid bed rest.
+Remaining as active as possible keeps your blood flowing and available to the area that needs to heal, and it helps keep your muscles from growing weak.
+Try to find activities that do not cause increased pain, but do not force yourself to exercise when you are having an episode of intense pain.

-6. What kind of outcome can I expect?
+What kind of outcome can I expect?